jaybeeuu/jaybeeuu-dev/packages/posts/src/jest-transforms/jest-transforms.md

 But that didn't work.
 Frustrating.
-Stack overflow didn't help, nothing in github issues, blog posts and gists.... no dice.
+Stack overflow didn't help, nothing in GitHub issues, blog posts and gists.... no dice.
 This should _just_ work.
 But it didn't.